This article is about a topic that is far more important and even more fundamental than any specific Python tutorial: Libraries.

 So how can you access this big honeypot?
 The answer comes with yet another acronym: pip.

 So before spending hours creating Python code to solve a problem, search PyPI for relevant Python packages first.
 If you do not find a package, search even harder.
-Only if you still do not find a package, consider giving back to the awesome Python community by submitting your own package to the PyPI repository – it’s a simple git request (see the Git cheat sheet I’ve sent you in one of the previous “Coffee Break Python” emails).
+Only if you still do not find a package, consider giving back to the awesome Python community by submitting your own package to the PyPI repository – it’s a simple git request (see the Git cheat sheet).

-Here are the solutions to the puzzles in this mail.
+Here are the solutions to the puzzles in this article.